hlplab/template-R-project/README.md

 # template-R-project
 This is a template for an R project with some commonly used directories and suggestions on how to structure your data and scripts.
+If you start a new project, start by comming to this URL.
+Click "Use this template".
+That will create a new remote github repository.
+Give it the name of your new project.

+You can then clone it from RStudio.
+Go to File -> New project -> Version Control -> Git.
+You can get the URL of the remote repository by clicking the "Clone" button on the main page of the new remote repository you've just created.
+Copy that URL into the first field of the dialogue opened in RStudio.
+RStudio will automatically propose a folder name based on the name of the remote repository.
+I recommend you just stick with that, but you can change it.
+As for the folder location where you want the repository I recommend *not* putting it on dropbox, box, or alike.
+I typically keep the repositories on my desktop.
+Remember that these are just the local copies of your remote repository.
+As long as you regularly push changes you make from your local repository (on your computer) to the remote repository (on github), everything is backed up.

 As a rule of thumb, **all and only content that is *not* reproducible** from other content in the git repository should be included in the repository.
 For example, you should include all necessary raw data and scripts, but typically you should not include the models